 - Hiboy S22

 Capable of hitting a scary-fast 28.5 mph (46 km/h), the Backfire Zealot is a no-compromise electric skateboard.
-The quoted top speed is for the Pro mode – think of it as a boost mode you should hit whenever you want to get somewhere fast, but not abuse on a daily basis.
-Using the Pro mode will decrease the range down to 60% of the normal range, which is 22 miles (36 km).
+The quoted top speed is for the Turbo mode – think of it as a boost mode you should hit whenever you want to get somewhere fast, but not abuse on a daily basis.
+Using this mode will decrease the range down to 60% of the normal range, which is 22 miles (36 km).
+That’s coming out of the 21,700 mAh lithium-ion battery

 Other notable features include the IP54 water resistance certification, dual 600W hub motors, and a weight of 21 lbs (9.5 kg).
-That’s not exactly light, but hardly any competitors are.
+That’s not exactly light, but hardly any electric skateboards are.

 Available in black or orange color versions, the WowGo 3X is built with brand-name components like Paris trucks and Samsung batteries.
 Reviewers appreciate this electric skateboard’s construction quality, though it’s not offering the highest raw performance in its price class.
 Some of the key WowGo 3X features include dual 600W motors, belt transmission, 90 x 62mm PU wheels, bamboo-and-fiber-glass board, and a remote controlled equipped with an LCD screen.